GuanceCloud/guance-cli/specs/iac/import/grafana/node-exporter/README.md

 Then download the [Node Exporter Dashboard on Grafana](https://grafana.com/grafana/dashboards/1860-node-exporter-full/).

 Then run the Guance CLI to import the downloaded JSON.

+* Run "docker compose up -d"
-* Run "guance iac import grafana -f ./iac/import/grafana/input.json -t terraform-module -o ./out"
+* Run "guance iac import grafana -f ./input.json -t terraform-module -o ./out"

 You will get a Terraform module at `./out` folder.
 So you can apply it to create the real dashboard resources on Guance Cloud.

-You can also see [./config](config/) folder for a complete code example.

-## Import Dashboard with basic chart types
+---

+* Run "docker compose down"